mwganson/wirefilter/README.md

 We can scale independently along all 3 major axes, x, y, and z.  -1 will mirror along that axis.
 #### Scale (vector)
 Default: (1,1,1).
 The scale to use for the x, y, and z directions.
 (Code borrowed / liberated / stolen from Draft Clone code.
+#### Uniform Scale (float)
+Default: 1.0.
+Scale equally in all directions.
+With 2D wires, Z is ignored during the scaling.
+The XYZ scaling above doesn't recenter the object, but this one does, so use it where you want to keep the scaled object centered with the original.
 ### Selected Edges
 After the initial filtering of the wires from the original object, we can then filter edges to use in the WireFilter object itself.
 A wire is created from the selected edges and that is the only wire displayed.
 A face can be made from the wire.
 It can also be offset and scaled.
 Usage: select the edges in the 3D view, then toggle the Select Edges trigger from False to True to populate the Selected Edges property (a string list holding the names of the selected edges).
 Then set Use Selected Edges to True to enable this feature.
 #### Select Edges (boolean trigger)